zackliscio/zack/zack.md

-Like walking away from a good job with a degree in English and no answer to what are you going to do with that after too many night shifts working retail cold nights unloading box trucks in the wake of 2008 and too big to fail
+Like walking away from a good job with a degree in English and no answer to "what are you going to do with that" after too many night shifts working retail cold nights unloading box trucks in the wake of 2008 and too big to fail

+Instead I set my sights on the California goldrush but kept my own set of heroes skipped the flyover states and applied my lyricism to ones and zeros from stacking boxes to full stack thankless long hours to thankful longer ones from safe bet to betting the farm from free time to time warp from hard choices to hard work learned that goal setting is its own reward when the new checkboxes were too high for my last list to even hope for